The University is still planning to run every course listed on this website and we encourage you to apply as soon as possible.

 What does the SENCO course intend to do?

-- Develop critically reflective, inclusive practitioners who advocate for SEND and Inclusion to ensure all children have their needs met and increase positive learning outcomes for vulnerable pupils, putting the child at the heart of provision.
+- Develop critically reflective, inclusive practitioners who advocate for SEND and Inclusion to ensure all children have their needs met and increase positive learning outcomes for vulnerable pupils.

-- SENCO accreditation provides both aspiring and trainee SENCOs with a clear pathway towards developing critical, reflective and effective practice in their role.
+- SENCO accreditation provides both aspiring and trainee SENCOs with a clear pathway towards developing critical, reflective and effective practices in their role.

-- SENCOs explore how to utilise the SEN Code of Practice (2014) effectively to ensure meeting all needs of the children in your setting/school.
+- SENCOs explore how to utilise the SEN Code of Practice to ensure meeting all needs of the children in your setting/school.

-- With reference to relevant research and government initiatives, the course draws on effective practice in the teaching and learning of SEND, designed around the Learning Outcomes for SENCOs (TDA, 2009), specified by the National College for Teaching and Leadership.
+- With reference to relevant research and government initiatives, the course draws on effective practice in the teaching and learning of SEND, designed around the Learning Outcomes for SENCOs.

-Students will have access to a high quality, interactive programme delivered by SEN specialists and will be provided with experienced Tutor support.
-They will learn how to integrate theory and practice to support the development of their role and in turn learn how to improve positive outcomes for children with SEND.
+Trainees will have access to high-quality and interactive programme delivered by SEND specialists and will be provided with experienced tutor support.
+They will learn how to integrate theory and practice to support the development of their role and in turn, learn how to improve positive outcomes for children with SEND.

-This is a Master’s level course with 60 credits at level 7.
-Students who successfully complete 60 Level 7 credits achieve a PGCert in Supporting SEN/D Through Inclusive Practice and may carry 60 credits towards future study at Master’s level.
+Trainees who successfully complete 60 Level 7 credits achieve a PGCert in Supporting SEND Through Inclusive Practice and may carry 60 credits towards future study at Master’s level.

 The course requires attendance at 4 training days at the University of Buckingham and covers the following topics: